fkr4eng/stafo/data/formalized_statements0.md

 - // explanation: `arg1` represents the components of the tuple.
 - 'sequence' has the alternative associated LaTeX notation `$(arg1, arg2, \ldots)$`.
 - // explanation: `arg1` and `arg2` represent the first two components of the tuple.
-- 'sequence' has the verbal description 'A sequence (x1,x2,…) is a tuple with a countably infinite number of components.'.
+- 'sequence' has the verbal description "A sequence (x1,x2,…) is a tuple with a countably infinite number of components.".
 - 'sequence' is a subclass of 'tuple'.
 - There is a class: 'subsequence'.
 - 'subsequence' is a subclass of 'sequence'.
-- 'subsequence' has the verbal description 'A subsequence $A$ of a sequence $B$ contains a subset of its elements.'.
+- 'subsequence' has the verbal description "A subsequence $A$ of a sequence $B$ contains a subset of its elements.".

 - // snippet(30i)
 - // ignored content